When

 Salsa Contest

 Show off your salsa making skills!
 Join us for a "people's choice" salsa contest and see how your recipe stacks up.
 No fee to enter and trophy is awarded to the winner.
-View all contest rules and send questions to Bree Daughtry at daugherty@arizona.edu or call the Extension Main Office at 928-753-3788.
+Review the rules closely and send questions to Bree Daughtry at daugherty@arizona.edu or call the Extension Main Office at 928-753-3788.

 - Contestants must have a valid AZ Food Handler's card.
 If you don't have a card, you'll get information on how to get one when you register for the contest.